rssowl/rssowl-portable/README.md

 ----
 * add documentation
 * add scripts to auto-generate RSSOwl.ini, PortableApps.com installer, …
-* include translations
-* discuss (and write docs) whether RSSOwl portable should
+* discuss whether RSSOwl portable should
 	* be shipped with all available translations
 	* be shipped in ~20 versions, one for each translation
-* discuss (and write docs) whether RSSOwl portable should
+* discuss whether RSSOwl portable should
 	* disable auto-update and update via PortableApps.com platform
 	* enable auto-update and not update via PortableApps.com platform

-BUILDING
+Building
 --------
 How to generate a RSSOwlPortable.paf.exe installer:
-1) Download the Windows zip file of RSSOwl from http://www.rssowl.org/download
+1. Download the Windows zip file of RSSOwl from http://www.rssowl.org/download
-2) extract its contents to /Portableapps.com/RSSOwlPortable/App/RSSOwl
+2. extract its contents to /Portableapps.com/RSSOwlPortable/App/RSSOwl
-3) Run PortableApps.com Launcher (generates the RSSOwlPortable Launcher)
+3. Run PortableApps.com Launcher (generates the RSSOwlPortable Launcher)
-4) Run PortableApps.com Installer (generates the RSSOwlPortable.paf.exe installer
+4. Run PortableApps.com Installer (generates the RSSOwlPortable.paf.exe installer

 Debugging
 ---------